solo-io/supergloo/docs/content/guides/failover_service_guide.md

 ## Create the FailoverService

-Now we will create the FailoverService for the `reviews` service, composed of the reviews service on the `management-plane` cluster in first priority and on `new-remote-cluster` in second priority.
-If the `reviews` service on the `management-plane` cluster is unhealthy, requests will automatically be shifted over to the service on `new-remote-cluster`.
+Now we will create the FailoverService for the `reviews` service, composed of the reviews service on the `management-cluster` cluster in first priority and on `new-remote-cluster` in second priority.
+If the `reviews` service on the `management-cluster` cluster is unhealthy, requests will automatically be shifted over to the service on `new-remote-cluster`.
- Apply the following config to the `management-plane` cluster:
+ Apply the following config to the `management-cluster` cluster:

 ```yaml
 apiVersion: networking.smh.solo.io/v1alpha2